Using an Indicia to Pay Postage for USPS Bulk Mail

 Postage $aver Software

 If you are sending a large amount of mail, especially bulk mail, it's a lot more convenient to print a "postage paid" box on your envelopes or cards than to put a stamp on each one.
-That box is also called an "indicia" or a "permit imprint".
-They all mean the same thing.
+That box is called an "indicia" or a "permit imprint".

 More details below: